 Summing Up

-OSINT not only protects from malicious attacks, but it also can gain real-time and location-based situational awareness to help protect people at work, events, and even in shopping malls.
+OSINT not only protects from malicious attacks, but it also can gain real-time and location-based situational awareness to help protect people at work, events, and even in the shopping malls.